kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_run.md

       --limits="": The resource requirement limits for this container.
 For example, 'cpu=200m,memory=512Mi' --no-headers[=false]: When using the default output, don't print headers.
   -o, --output="": Output format.
 One of: json|yaml|wide|name|go-template=...|go-template-file=...|jsonpath=...|jsonpath-file=...
 See golang template [http://golang.org/pkg/text/template/#pkg-overview] and jsonpath template [http://releases.k8s.io/HEAD/docs/user-guide/jsonpath.md].
-      --output-version="": Output the formatted object with the given version (default api-version).
+      --output-version="": Output the formatted object with the given group version (for ex: 'extensions/v1beta1').
       --overrides="": An inline JSON override for the generated object.
 If this is non-empty, it is used to override the generated object.
 Requires that the object supply a valid apiVersion field.
       --port=-1: The port that this container exposes.
 If --expose is true, this is also the port used by the service that is created.
       --record[=false]: Record current kubectl command in the resource annotation.